wurmlab/SBC361-programming-in-R/2021/practical2/index.md

 #### Q13.
 Write a third-degree nested loop (i.e. a loop within a loop within a loop).
 Be careful not to loop over too many values or you will crash R!

-(if you're short of ideas, you could for example add `practical_attribute_vec` qualifiers to Q12...)
+(if you're short of ideas, you could for example add `practical_attributes` qualifiers to Q12...)

 ### Using loops to reformat a data set